Sebastian Shaw (actor): Second World War and post-war career

-In 1945, Shaw returned to the Embassy Theatre to direct Fyodor Dostoevsky's The Gambler.
+In 1945 Shaw returned to the Embassy Theatre to direct Fyodor Dostoevsky's The Gambler.
 Significant theatre roles that decade included Hercules in The Thracian Horses at the Lyric Theatre, Hammersmith in 1946, Mr. Hern-Lawrence in Florida Scott-Maxwell's experimental I Said to Myself at the Mercury Theatre, Notting Hill Gate in 1947, Sir James Kirkham in His Excellency at Prince's Theatre in 1950, and Filmer Jesson, MP, in Arthur Wing Pinero's His House in Order at New Theatre in 1951.
 In 1956, he played the title role in the first British production of Hugo von Hofmannsthal's Everyman.
 That same year, he wrote the lyrics to his father's ballad-opera, All at Sea, which played at the Royal College of Music.
-In 1957, he played Lucifer in Brother Lucifer in Shrewsbury, Shropshire, and a sinister Venetian agent in Jonathan Griffin's The Hidden King in Edinburgh.
+In 1957 he played Lucifer in Brother Lucifer in Shrewsbury, Shropshire, and a sinister Venetian agent in Jonathan Griffin's The Hidden King in Edinburgh.

 As Shaw grew older, his reputation as a dramatic actor grew stronger, and he became known for a sharp intelligence and dignified style.
 Although his good looks diminished, reviewers felt that he used his florid and weatherbeaten face well in evoking grandeur and self-assuredness in such roles as generals, priests and his familiar Shakespearean parts.
 In 1956, his wife Margaret Delamere died; she was survived by their daughter Drusilla.
 Shaw began a romantic relationship in the mid-1950s with Joan Ingpen, the well-known classical music and opera talent agent who had previously represented him.
 The two were romantically involved, to the point that she took his surname, until Shaw's death.
 During the 1980s, however, Shaw also had a brief relationship with Harriet Ravenscroft, the mother of the disc jockey John Peel, whom he met while performing at Ludlow Castle at Ludlow.
 He split his time between Ingpen and Ravenscroft on a four-day rotating basis to which both women consented.
 Although Peel got along with Shaw and said he made his mother happy, he said he did not feel comfortable with the arrangement.
 He felt it disrupted his mother's friendships and prospects for a more stable relationship.

-In 1965, British theatre director William Gaskill was named artistic director of the Royal Court Theatre, where he hoped to re-establish a repertoire.
+In 1965 the British theatre director William Gaskill was named artistic director of the Royal Court Theatre, where he hoped to re-establish a repertoire.
 He approached Shaw, who had made his acting début at the Royal Court Theatre as a youth, and Shaw agreed to return.
-There he delivered several performances over the next year, including General Conrad von Hotzendorf in John Osborne's A Patriot for Me; various roles in Ann Jellicoe's Shelley; Sir Francis Harker in N.F.
-Simpson's The Cresta Run and Pte Atterclife in John Arden's Serjeant Musgrave's Dance.
+There he delivered several performances over the next year, including General Conrad von Hotzendorf in John Osborne's A Patriot for Me; various roles in Ann Jellicoe's Shelley; Sir Francis Harker in N. F. Simpson's The Cresta Run and Pte Atterclife in John Arden's Serjeant Musgrave's Dance.